XCaminhante/redo/README.md

 redo only considers a file that has a dofile as a target, otherwise it will be treated as a source. redo does not try to modify source files.

+### Computed Dependencies

+This version of redo also has computed dependencies.
+Instead of a file content, the output of a executable is considered as the dependency.
+The executable output hash is stored and compared at every redo run.
+If this hash changes, redo rebuilds the associated target.

 ### Required Creates

 If you need a file to not exist prior to building, call `redo-ifcreate <list of deps>` to mark it as a non-existent